Table of Contents

-The people of any organization are a formidable resource that needs to be understood and nurtured in order for them to deliver what is expected of them.
+The people of any organization are a formidable resource that needs to be understood and nurtured for them to deliver what is expected of them.
 One of the biggest challenges that managers face is keeping their team engaged.
-It is a huge opportunity to gain long-term commitment from the team.
-It is also being increasingly accepted that improving employee engagement can significantly improve company performance in a number of key areas such as profitability, productivity, customer satisfaction, innovation, turnover, and wellbeing.
+Employee Engagement is a huge opportunity to gain long-term commitment from the team.
+It is also being increasingly accepted that improving employee engagement post onboarding can significantly improve company performance in a number of key areas, such as profitability, productivity, customer satisfaction, innovation, turnover, and well-being.

 Besides financial burdens, employee turnover puts a ceiling on the quality of the workforce within any organization.
 The reason is that companies with higher turnover have fewer employees with institutional knowledge.
 Due to the churn, the company has fewer employees with an important mix of skills, talent, and knowledge about the functioning of the organization, all critical factors for a business to thrive.